 The school is alert to signs of abuse and neglect and will follow the procedures as laid out by the Birmingham Safeguarding Children Board (BSCB) to ensure that children receive rapid, appropriate and proportionate, effective support to protect them from harm or abuse and to maintain their health and well-being.

 We always want to work with families through this process so that we follow this model:

-Parents of Our Lady of Lourdes should know that the law requires all school staff to pass on information which gives rise to a concern about a child’s welfare, including risk from neglect, physical, emotional, domestic violence in the home or sexual abuse.
-The staff will always try to discuss these concerns with the parent first and we will inform them of our intentions to refer to Social Services if this becomes necessary.
-This will only be done where such a discussion will not place the child at increased risk of significant or immediate harm – in this instance a referral will be made with no warning to the parent.
+The DSL's (Designated Safeguarding Leads) will always try to discuss these concerns with our parent first, and try to get informed consent to support our intentions to refer to Social Services if this becomes necessary.
+Referrals to outside agencies should always be seen as a supportive way to keep all of the children in our community safe and parents should not fear this help.
+Sometimes we are unable to discuss these concerns with you directly.
+This will only be the case where such a discussion could place the child at increased risk of significant or immediate harm – in this instance a referral will be made with no warning to the parent.

 Since it is everybody’s responsibility to safeguard children and young people, we expect parents and visitors to our school community to share this same commitment to safeguarding at Our Lady of Lourdes, and to show the necessary understanding if we have to have those difficult conversations with them.
-Our aim is always to support families where we can and refer families on to other agencies if necessary.
+Our aim is always to support families where we can and refer families on to other agencies for support if necessary.

 If you have concern surrounding a child's safety contact the Birmingham Children's Advice and Support Services (CASS) Team on